wp-plugins/advanced-font-changer/readme.txt

 == Description ==
 <h5>Visually change text styles in your theme</h5>
 <br />
-AFC lets you change the style of texts in your theme using its visual editor.
+Using AFC you can change the font and other text properties in your site.
-The plugin editor lets you change the appearance of your theme from time to time without any code editing or css knowledge.
-Just choose the text and change the style.
-If you know css you can also edit the generated selectors
 <br />

 For more help please visit this <a href="http://wp-src.ir/afc">link</a>.